lucdenonancourt/fighter/README.md

 This allow more flexibility in term of finding the "right" concept.
 The idea of "fighter" may be completely illegal and useless, but we don't have much work to do if we want to adapt it to another idea (in our case : a simple json file containing our label)

+The data set is the same for both concept : You can choose to fight them, or recruit them !

 ## External library used :

 - React bootstrap :